 In family therapy, therapists will often start by asking questions and assessing individual and family dynamics.
 From there, they may employ therapeutic techniques such as structured family therapy, CBT, strategic family therapy, and more depending on the present concerns and conflicts.
 From there, a therapist will work to open lines of communication between family members and facilitate emotional healing and growth.

 Family therapists at Thriveworks in Tallahassee, FL can help families that are facing obstacles, whether they be life transitions, behavioral problems, grief, stress, addiction, or something else.
-The goal of marriage and family therapy is to help families achieve their goals, thus treatment plans can be highly individualized.
-But one thing they all have in common is honesty.
-Licensed marriage and family therapists (LMFTs) offer clients a safe space where they can openly express their thoughts and feelings.
-Family counselors facilitate sessions that allow everyone to speak and share.
-No family issue is off-limits.
-And with high-quality support, families usually resolve their issues within 12 sessions or less.
+Our licensed marriage and family therapists (LMFTs) offer clients a safe space where they can openly express their thoughts and feelings.

 What Is Family Therapy?
 What Does It Consist Of?

-Family therapy is group therapy for people with familial bonds (which aren’t necessarily blood bonds).
+Family therapy is group therapy for relatives.
 It’s a way of facilitating thoughtful discussion about an infinite number of subjects that arise between family members.
 Marital and family therapy at Thriveworks in Tallahassee, FL can take a deep look at interpersonal dynamics like the following:

 - Roles that each individual plays within the household

 - Implicit strengths and weaknesses of the family